Get started with Wonder MCP

 Step 3: Sign in to Wonder

 Open a Claude Code session and run /mcp.
-This will prompt you to sign in to your Wonder account in the browser.
+You should see Wonder in the list of MCPs.
+If you don’t see it, restart your Claude session.
+Wonder prompt you to sign in to your Wonder account in the browser.
 Once done, your agent is connected and ready to go.
 Tokens are refreshed automatically - you should only need to do this once.

 Claude Desktop